Ulster Orchestra

-The Ulster Orchestra, based in Belfast, is the only full-time professional orchestra in Northern Ireland.
-The orchestra plays the majority of its concerts in Belfast's Ulster Hall and Waterfront Hall.
+The Ulster Orchestra is a full-time professional orchestra in Northern Ireland.
+Based in Belfast, the orchestra plays the majority of its concerts in Belfast's Ulster Hall and Waterfront Hall.
 It also gives concerts across the United Kingdom and the Republic of Ireland, including performances at the Belfast Festival, the BBC Proms, the Wexford Opera Festival, the Kilkenny Arts Festival, and the National Concert Hall, Dublin.
 The orchestra currently employs 63 full-time musicians and 17 administrative support staff.

 History

 The orchestra was founded in 1966 by the Arts Council of Northern Ireland, with Maurice Miles as its first principal conductor, János Fürst as its first leader, and Donald Froud as its first general manager.
 Fürst later became the orchestra's assistant conductor.
 The orchestra replaced the semi-professional City of Belfast Symphony Orchestra, which was subsequently disbanded.
 From 1966 the Ulster Orchestra consisted of 37 players and existed in this form until 1981, when the BBC Northern Ireland Orchestra (BBC NIO) was disbanded.
 The Ulster Orchestra Society Ltd was then established (a company limited by guarantee and a registered charity) with funding from the Arts Council of Northern Ireland, the BBC, Belfast City Council and Gallaher Ltd., and the size of the Orchestra was increased with to 55 players from the disbanded BBC NIO.

 Past Principal Conductors have included Bryden Thomson, Vernon Handley, Yan Pascal Tortelier, Dmitry Sitkovetsky, Thierry Fischer, and Kenneth Montgomery.
 Handley also held the title of Conductor Laureate from 2003 until his death in 2008.
 Principal guest conductors of the orchestra have included Paul Watkins.
 JoAnn Falletta was principal conductor of the orchestra from 2011 to 2014, the first American and the first female conductor to hold the post.
 In January 2014, the orchestra announced the appointment of Rafael Payare as its 13th chief conductor, effective with the 2014–2015 season.
 In October 2016, the orchestra announced the extension of Payare's contract through the 2018–2019 season, and also a change in his title from chief conductor to music director.
 In February 2018, the orchestra announced that Payare is to stand down as its music director at the close of the 2018–2019 season.